-When the systemic risk buffer only applies to domestic exposure, the effective risk buffer rate is calculated by multiplying the proportion of the domestic credit risk exposure by the domestic systemic risk buffer rate.
+When the systemic risk buffer only applies to domestic exposures, the effective risk buffer rate is calculated by multiplying the proportion of the domestic credit exposure by the domestic systemic risk buffer rate.
+To calculate the domestic systemic risk buffer rate and reciprocated risk buffers in other countries, refer to the method used to calculate the institution specific countercyclical capital buffer in chapter 5 in this annex.

-Example: If the proportion of domestic credit risk exposure is 80% of the total credit risk exposure of the financial institution and the domestic systemic risk buffer rate is 3%, then the effective buffer rate is 2.4% (80%3%) which is then multiplied by the total risk exposure amount to obtain the capital requirement for the buffer.
+Example: If the proportion of domestic credit exposure is 80% of the total credit exposure of the institution and the domestic systemic risk buffer rate is 3%, then the effective buffer rate is 2.4% (80%3%) which is then multiplied by the total risk exposure amount to obtain the capital requirement for the buffer.